-The Company earns contract research revenue from the provision of laboratory services to clients through Confluence, its wholly-owned subsidiary.
+The Company earns contract research revenue from the provision of laboratory services.
 Contract research revenue is generally evidenced by contracts with clients which are on an agreed upon fixed-price, fee-for-service basis and are generally billed on a monthly basis in arrears for services rendered.
 Revenue related to these contracts is generally recognized as the laboratory services are performed, based upon the rates specified in the contracts.
 Under ASC Topic 606, the Company elected to apply the "right to invoice" practical expedient when recognizing contract research revenue and as such, recognizes revenue in the amount which it has the right to invoice.
 ASC Topic 606 also provides an optional exemption, which the Company has elected to apply, from disclosing remaining performance obligations when revenue is recognized from the satisfaction of the performance obligation in accordance with the "right to invoice" practical expedient.